Nutrien Ltd.

 NTR

-Nutrien is a leading global provider of crop inputs and services, operating in the agricultural industry.
+Nutrien is the world's largest provider of crop inputs and services, operating in the agriculture industry.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily